NicoloCavalli95horses/KMS-web-testing/content/00 Antilibrary/non-incremental (big-bang) unit testing.md

 ---
 ## Definition

-Non-incremental testing, also known as big-bang testing, is a [[white-box testing]] approach where all components or modules of a system are integrated simultaneously, and the entire system is tested as a whole.
+Non-incremental testing, also known as big-bang testing, is a [[white-box testing]] approach where all components or modules of a system are integrated simultaneously (or tested in sequence and then combined), and the entire system is tested as a whole.
 Unlike [[incremental or integration testing]], which involves integrating and testing components or modules incrementally, non-incremental testing takes a ==more holistic approach to testing the entire system at once==.
-### Example
+- the single units of the system are ignored until they are all combined together

+**Advantages**
+- do not require a specific programmation or organization, since the whole system is studied as a whole
+- useful to detect bugs that emerges *while combining different functions or classes*
+- faster than an incremental approach

 ```mermaid
 graph TD;